Tight Bounds for Randomized Load Balancing on Arbitrary Network Topologies: Local Divergence and Discrepancy

-We now list the following Chernoff-type bounds which can be derived quite easily from \lemref{martingalebound}.
-Similar bounds have been derived in previous works \cite{FS09,BCFFS11}, but we obtain a much better concentration which is independent of the graph's expansion due to our new bound on the local $2$-divergence (see the second statement of \lemref{bounddifference} below).
+We now derive the following Chernoff-type bounds from \lemref{martingalebound}.
+Although similar bounds have been established in previous works \cite{FS09,BCFFS11}, we obtain a much better concentration (which is independent of the graph's expansion) due to our new approach of bounding the local $2$-divergence.
+Specifically, the second statement provides Gaussian tail bounds on the deviation from the average load.